Walt13/Bike_Share_Case_Study/README.md

 - For casual riders, the number of rides starts to ramp up in the morning, and eventually reaches a peak at 5pm.
 - Members used their bikes more during the week and the weekend.
-This is another indication that of of the main reasons members use the Cyclistic service is to commute back and forth to work.
+This is another indication that one of the main reasons members use the Cyclistic service is to commute back and forth to work.
 On the other hand, casual riders started more rides on the weekend versus during the week.
 - The number of rides for both members and casual riders were much higher in the